Can a grammar checking service like ProWritingAid help you become a better writer?

 I’ve also got details at the end of the post about a free book from their team that will help you become a better author.
 And you can claim a discount on this grammar and spell checker.

-Whether you are an author, editor, copywriter, a student or a professional, you are bound to benefit from this ProWritingAid editing software review.
+Whether you’re an author, editor, copywriter, a student or a professional, this ProWritingAid review explains if this editing software can help.

 Ready?
 Let’s dive in.